Loading the content... Loading depends on your connection speed!

 Natalie Wagner is a Community College Fiscal Specialist within the Fiscal Standards and Accountability Unit at the California Community College Chancellor’s Office.
 Her primary areas of responsibility include attendance accounting, conditions for claiming apportionment, student residency classification, and academic calendars.
 She joined the Chancellor’s Office in 2013 and has worked in various roles over the last 10 years.
 Natalie started as an analyst assisting the Vice Chancellor in the Annual State Budget Development process before transitioning into Attendance Accounting and Residency as a Specialist.
 From 2020 to 2022, she worked as the Director of Fiscal Standards and Accountability and transitioned back into the specialist role in 2023.

-Specialist, Educational Services and Support, CCCCO
+Specialist, Fiscal Standards and Accountability, CCCCO

 Imran Majid